balena-os/iot-gate-imx8plus-flashtools/README.md

 ## How to use

-Please follow the steps below to enter Recovery mode and perform provisioning of your Compulab IOT devicde with balenaOS
+Please follow the steps below to enter Recovery mode and perform provisioning of your Compulab IOT device with balenaOS

 ### Recovery mode